 · God arranged for Esther to delay her request; first asking for a banquet with the king and then another banquet.

 · God arranged for Haman’s anger to come to a peak on one particular day.

 · God arranged for Ahasuerus to have a sleepless night.

-· God arranged for Ahasuerus to pick up a certain book in his sleepless night.
+· God arranged for Ahasuerus to send for a certain book during his sleepless night.

-· God arranged for Ahasuerus to read the passage about Mordecai in that particular book.
+· God arranged for Ahasuerus to listen to the passage about Mordecai in that particular book.